Skip to content

 Peace Officer, Physician or Hospital: Emergency 72-Hour Hold

+Minnesota Statutes Section 253B.051 provides legal authority for a “police officer, physician or hospital hold.”
 They can hold a person against their will, without a court order for a limited time; based upon claims of chemical health or mental health emergency.

-The most common are 72 hour mental health emergency (hospital) holds and 72 hour chemical health (Detox) holds.
+72 hour hold law: The most common are 72 hour mental health emergency (hospital) holds and 72 hour chemical health (Detox) holds.

 Mostly, people end up in Detox after a police contact.
 Sometimes a DWI stop gets the ball rolling, But most Detox admissions by police do not involve vehicles or driving.

+When police encounter a dangerously intoxicated person, they bring the person to Detox.
 Alcohol is the drug that leads to most detox admissions.
 But a few are related to medical issues from other drugs.

-Police bring a person to a Detox facility: Problem
+Police bring person to Detox facility

+Chem health & detox release: Getting out of detox in less than three days is more difficult than getting out of jail.
 Other circumstances can also lead to an illegal hold in a detox center or a hospital.
 For example, attempted illegal serial statutory holds (72 hours + 72 hours …) are illegal.
+These abuses are expensive and a waste of taxpayer dollars and public healthcare resources.

-A judge can Order a healthy person’s detox release
+Judge can Order healthy person’s detox release

 Detox release before the 72-hour hold expires may require a judge’s Court Order.

-Judges won’t sign that Release Order unless the patient is medically stable, according to the Detox medical staff.
+But judges won’t sign that Release Order unless the patient is medically stable, according to the Detox medical staff.
+After all, if the patient is medically stable then Detox lock up is medically unnecessary.

-Detox Release Attorney: Solution
+Detox Release Attorney

 You could wait it out.
 Or, you can hire a lawyer to try to convince a judge to sign a Detox Release Order.
+But a judge won’t, unless vital signs of the person are adequate to remove any medical emergency.

 Even if drunk at admission, the next day they may be sober.
 The Detox Center can use a breath test machine to test for alcohol levels.